paketo-buildpacks/paketo-website/content/docs/concepts/bom.md

 A bill of materials (BOM) is an industry standard mechanism of surfacing metadata about dependencies in images or applications.
 The metadata consists of various fields such as:
 * `version`: the dependency version
 * `uri`: URI to compiled dependency
-* `checksum`: hash algorithm (such as SHA256) and value of the dependency
+* `checksum`: a CycloneDX-supported hash algorithm (such as SHA-256) and value of the dependency
 * [`licenses`][LICENSE]: dependency licenses in SPDX format
 * `deprecation-date`: dependency deprecation date
 * `source uri`: URI to upstream source dependency
-* `source checksum`: hash algorithm and value of the upstream source dependency
+* `source checksum`: a CycloneDX-supported hash algorithm and value of the upstream source dependency
 * [`CPE`][CPE]: common platform enumeration
 * [`pURL`][PURL]: package URL